AMOS-Project-TU-Berlin-Team-2/Corridor-Navigation-Android/README.md

 ## Installation

 New releases are built weekly on Thursday afternoon.
-Get the latest release as an APK from the [releases section](https://github.com/AMOS-Project-TU-Berlin-Team-2/Corridor-Navigation-Android/releases) on this repo.
+Get the latest release as an APK from the [releases section](https://github.com/AMOS-Project-TU-Berlin-Team-2/Corridor-Navigation-Android/releases) in this repository.

 ## Setup development environment
 ```